-Mexico City - Queretaro (Mexico 57D) is the busiest highway in Mexico.
-Most all commercial traffic goes by this highway coming from north of Mexico and the US to Mexico City.
+Mexico City - Queretaro (Mexico 57D) stands as the busiest highway in Mexico, channeling most of the commercial traffic from the north of Mexico and the US directly into Mexico City.

 Road suggested by: Eblem Torres